NelsonScott/stepstepstep/README.markdown

 Then I got a deep understanding of the Rails controllers filters's implementation mechanism.
 Maybe `skip_before_filter` helped.
 In each `step`, I insert it first, extract all the inserted steps by `skip_before_filter`, then sort them by TSort(a topological sorting algorithm provided by Ruby standard library), and at last append them again to before_filters.
 It works, and all rspecs are passed.

 I renamed it from action_jackson to stepstepstep, because the DSL is only a `step` class method, which handles all the details.
-And most of the implementations were rewritten, then I added rspecs.
+Most of the implementations were rewritten, and I added rspecs .
 Thanks Blake Taylor :)